 • 3/4 cup crumbled blue cheese (about 3 ounces)

-• 1/2 small red onion, cut into 1/4-inch dice
+• 1/2 small red onion, thinly sliced or cut into 1/4-inch dice

 Arrange the lettuce on a platter or plates.
 Arrange the chicken, bacon, avocados, eggs, cherry tomatoes, and cheese on top, dividing them evenly.
 Sprinkle with the onion, drizzle with the dressing, and serve.

-NOTE You could say that white or golden balsamic vinegar is to balsamic vinegar as white grape juice is to grape juice—they're similar, but the white version is lighter and fruitier.
+NOTES You could say that white or golden balsamic vinegar is to balsamic vinegar as white grape juice is to grape juice—they're similar, but the white version is lighter and fruitier.
 You can find white or golden balsamic in most supermarkets and wherever regular balsamic is sold.

 Looking for something special?